 Another excellent option is the WooCommerce Donation Plugin by Albdesign.
 This plugin lets you create donations just like products which you can choose to display in your product catalog or keep hidden from the shop pages.
 You’ll set pre-defined values giving visitors simple buttons they can click to add donations to their cart of $10, $25, or whatever values you’d like.

-While you can use this plugin to collect donations on their own, it also has the option to include an “add a donation to your order” section on the checkout page.
-This neat feature invites customers to donate some money along with their purchase while they’re completing their payment.
+While you can use this plugin to collect donations on your own, it also has the option to include an “add a donation to your order” section on the checkout page.
+This neat feature invites customers to donate some money along with their purchases while they’re completing their payments.

 The WooCommerce Donation Plugin also includes campaigns that allow you to group donations.
 There is also a simple report that lets you view the performance of your campaigns so you can see which ones are attracting the most donations.